-There is so much do in the Green Bay Wisconsin Area around the holiday season.
+There’s so much to do in the Green Bay Wisconsin Area around the holiday season.

-I’m sharing more about Green Bay holiday events, activities and special sweet treats that you don’t want to miss that are fun for the entire family.
+I’m sharing more about Green Bay holiday events, activities, and special sweet treats you don’t want to miss that are fun for the entire family.

 Visit the WPS Garden of Lights at the Green Bay Botanical Garden